A solution to Newton's least resistance problem is uniquely defined by its singular set: Proof of Theorem

 {\rm (b)}~$|u - \uu| < \ve$, and

 {\rm (c)}~$F(\uu) < F(u)$. \end{propo}

-The hypotheses (i), (ii), (iii) of the proposition of course imply that the derivative $u'$ exists and is strictly monotone increasing in $\UUU$.

 The proof given below is not the easiest one, but the underlying idea of small variation admits a generalization to the 3D case.
-However, the 3D case is much more complicated and includes much more technical details, as will be seen later.
+However, the 3D case is much more complicated, as will be seen later.